abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 thunderstorms, another was a flash flood warning, and the third warned about unhealthy levels of smoke in the air due to the large fires burning in the area.
 And of course, there was the risk of fire itself.
-I said to myself sarcastically, Oh, this looks like a wonderful place to go camping!
+I thought to myself sarcastically, *Oh, this looks like a wonderful place to go camping!
 Luang Por Pasanno is urging me to go and says it’s a great opportunity.
-I keep thinking, *Does he just want to send me off to my death?* Sitting there during pūjā, I had the sense that it really could be my last pūjā on that platform.
+Does he just want to send me off to my death?*
+Sitting there during pūjā, I had the sense that it really could be my last pūjā on that platform.

 This is true for every single one of us.
-Maybe you’re not heading off to Yosemite, but death could occur at any time—when you’re driving into Ukiah, or taking the small diesel vehicle up the monastery road, or perhaps working in the kitchen where the gas oven might explode.
+Maybe you’re not heading off to Yosemite, but death could occur at any time—when you’re driving into Ukiah, taking the small diesel vehicle up the monastery road, or working in the kitchen where the gas oven might explode.
 We don’t need to be obsessive or neurotic about death, but it is good to have it constantly in the back of our minds.

 Just before coming to Abhayagiri, I used to be on the maintenance staff at IMS (Insight Meditation Society) in Barre, Massachusetts.
 I remember